-The temporomandibular joints are the points where the lower jaw attaches to the skull.
-The TMJ is a ball and socket, with the skull being the socket, and the top of the jaw bone being the ball.
+The temporomandibular joint (TMJ) is the point where the lower jaw attaches to the skull.
+The TMJ is a ball and socket, with the skull forming the socket, and the top of the jaw bone forming the ball.
 TMJ disorder or TMD is a term used to describe chronic inflammation of the temporomandibular joint.

 - pain in the TM joints associated with jaw movements